fltk/fltk/fluid/README_fd.txt

 Fluid .fd file format version 1.4
 =================================

-This file explains the histroy of the Fluid .fd format and faitfully describes all elements of the format and its caveats.
+This file explains the history of the Fluid .fd format and faithfully describes all elements of the format and its caveats.